ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

-Now we can combine i-TASSER and SWISS models.
+Now we can combine the i-TASSER model of residues 1-21 and the SWISS model.
 ~~~
 grep -h ATOM 6n4o_resid_1-21.pdb 6N4O_SWISS_PROT_model_chainA.pdb > 6n4o_chain_A_complete.pdb
 ~~~